MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 </br>

-# Image Preparation and Usage of the Fotorama-Slider
+# Image Preparation
 1. Preparation of Images (optional)
     - Generate Thumbnails and rescale your Images.
     I used "ImageResizer for Windows" rescaled the former full-size images and generated thumbnails.
 The Thumbnails have to have '_thumb', '-thumb', '200x150' or '150x150' in their filename (e.g. image1-thumb.jpg).
 The minimum size should be 64 x 64px.
 Best is 150 x 150px.
     Optionally you can store the Thumbnails to a subfolder './thumbs' but that is not required.
     If you do not provide thumbnails the full-scaled images will be used.
 This will increase load time significantly.

+2. Preparation of Videos for Swiper
+    - Videos require a small preview image for the thumbnail bar.
+Prepare this like the other thumbnails.
+Name it "video-1_thumb.jpg" (Where "video-1" could be any name for your video file).
+    - Videos should have a "poster" to be shown as preview in the slider.
+It is required if you want to show the videos on the map.
+Prepare this poster with GPS-Data like you prepare other fotos for the slider.
+Name it "video-1_poster.jpg" (Where "video-1" could be any name for your video file).

-2. Convert JPGs to WEBPs (optional)
+3. Convert JPGs to WEBPs (optional)
     To drastically reduce disk-space and download times you may use webp files.
 I do that conversion locally on my computer and do NOT used WP for that.
 I use Imagemagick for that with the following powershell commands:

     ```bat